 - Designate this site as a signature community park.

-- Sheraden Park has enormous potential to be expanded and redeveloped to become one of Pittsburgh’s signature community parks, with its forests, hills and valleys defining its character.
+- Sheraden Park has enormous potential to be expanded and redeveloped to become one of Pittsburgh’s signature community parks, with its forests, hills, and valleys defining its character.

 - Expand Sheraden Park to include the series of public parcels that connect to McGonigle Park on the west and further south from McGonigle to the skate park, including 29 other parcels outlined in OpenSpacePGH on page 21 of Appendix G: Park Evaluation and Project List.

-- Work with the Allegheny County Sanitary Authority pursuing acquisition of the Duquesne Light Property to determine if further expansion or river access is feasible.
+- Work with the Allegheny County Sanitary Authority pursuing the acquisition of the Duquesne Light Property to determine if further expansion or river access is feasible.

 - Develop a new master plan that provides a vision for the expanded site (Sheraden Park, McGonigle Park, public parcels) and that uses the community park design guidelines as a starting point.

-- In the Master Plan, address the relationship of the scattered facilities and evaluate elimination of defunct or remote facilities.
+- In the Master Plan, address the relationship of the scattered facilities and evaluate the elimination of defunct or remote facilities.

 - Consider new facilities for this site in the Master Plan with the purpose of creating a critical mass of outdoor recreation facilities that take advantage of the site’s expansiveness and sinuous character.

 - Consider the addition of a dog park.